seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 Text…

 # 6 Pros and Cons of coverage tools used and Metrics you report

+...using one or more code coverage tools and report about the pros and cons of your metrics and tool choices

 EclEmma
 - write here

 # 7 A comparison on the advantages and disadvantages of requirements-based test generation and coverage-based test generation.